javier123454321/memorycaptures/README.md

 # THIS SITE IS DEPRECATED #

-I started this project and it was my first real forray into making something useful into Web Development.
+I started this project and it was my first real forray into making something useful in the Web.
 I didn't know what I was doing, but I learned A LOT from this experience.
 I have since abandoned this version, and started a new version which handles actual business logic, and is therefore **private**.
 (I love open source, but it does not make sense for this app which is highly specific to the company).
 This repo is a historical artifact that I look at sometimes to see how far I have come.

 The current live version of the site written with Vue.js, and tied to a Laravel Backend: http://memorycaptures.com